carezone/typeahead.js/README.md

 The Carezone typeahead.js library consists of ~~2~~ 3 components: the original suggestion engine [Bloodhound], the Carezone "remote" suggestion engine [Boomer], and the slightly modified from the original UI view, [Typeahead].
-The suggestion engine is responsible for computing suggestions for a given query.
+The suggestion engines are responsible for computing suggestions for a given query.
 The UI view is responsible for rendering suggestions and handling DOM interactions.
 Both components can be used separately, but when used together, they can provide a rich typeahead experience.